TULiberalArts/History/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: page
+description: >-
 keywords: 'careers, visit, transfer, apply'
-description: >-
-published: true
+# custom variables
+sidebar: false
 ---
 ## Careers and Beyond
 Our students have interned at organizations like the Constitution Center and the Historical Society of Pennsylvania.
 Philadelphia’s rich museum heritage provides abundant opportunities for students to pursue